From Prompts to Context

 </examples>

-I started using XML tags mostly for my own sanity (it's easier to review a prompt when you can collapse sections), but it turns out LLMs respond measurably better to structured input than unstructured dumps.
+I started using XML tags mostly for my own sanity (it's easier to review a prompt when you can collapse sections), but it turns out LLMs respond better to structured input than unstructured dumps.
 Both Anthropic and Google recommend structured delimiters for this reason.
-The tags also give you a natural unit for version control diffs, which matters more than you'd think once your prompt is 2,000+ tokens and three people are editing it.
+The tags also give you a natural unit for version control diffs, which is nice to have once your prompt is 2,000+ tokens and three people are editing it concurrently.

-I spend the least time worrying about the user prompt because it's the one thing I don't control.
-The immediate message from the human can be anything, from well-structured to incoherent, concise to rambling.
-The rest of your context engineering has to be robust enough to handle whatever arrives.
+I spend the least time worrying about this one because it's the one thing I don't really control.
+User message can be anything, from well-structured to incoherent, concise to rambling, and your context engineering has to be robust enough to handle whatever arrives.

-Where I've seen the most waste is state and short-term history, or memory for short, the current conversation turns and prior exchanges that serve as the working memory of your system.
-Most implementations just dump the raw history in verbatim, greetings, acknowledgments, off-topic tangents.
-The LongMemEval benchmark (Wu et al., ICLR 2025) showed that models given the full ~115K-token conversation history performed worse than models given only the relevant subset, which tells you everything about the cost of unfocused context.
+This is where I've seen the most waste.
+The current conversation turns and prior exchanges serve as the working memory of your system, and the LongMemEval benchmark showed that models given the full ~115K-token conversation history performed worse than models given only the relevant subset, which tells you everything about the cost of unfocused context.
 What you remove from history matters at least as much as what you keep.

-A design principle that took me longer than it should have to internalize: in mature systems, the authoritative data lives outside the window (database, filesystem, structured JSON store), and the context assembly function selects a projection for each turn.
-The context window is a view, not the source of truth.
+In mature systems, the authoritative data lives outside the window (database, filesystem, structured JSON store), and the context assembly function selects a projection for each turn.
+The context window is but a view, not the source of truth.
 My agent's patient profile lives in a persistent store; what the model sees is a snapshot assembled fresh on every turn based on what's relevant right now.
 This becomes much more important in Part 4 when the filesystem itself becomes the agent's working memory, but even in a single-session agent, treating the window as a read-only view of external state keeps you from accidentally coupling your model's behavior to stale conversation history.

 A simple block with state information is injected to give the model temporal awareness and continuity across the ReAct loop: